Asbestos Compensation Claims banner

 The people most at risk are those that have handled asbestos in their jobs but there have also been cases where an asbestos-related illness occurs in a family member of the person who worked with or came into contact with asbestos.
 In these cases, asbestos fibres were inhaled from contaminated clothing.

-If you were exposed to asbestos dust and later develop an illness caused by exposure to asbestos, you may be entitled to compensation.
+If you were exposed to asbestos dust and later develop an illness caused by exposure to asbestos, you may be entitled to make an asbestos compensation claim.
+This is something our specialist asbestos solicitors at Wolferstans can help you with.

 Our expertise with asbestos compensation claims

-Our specialist asbestos solicitors can help with all types of asbestos compensation claims and related matters, including:
+Our specialist asbestos team can help with all types of asbestos compensation claims and related matters, including:

 • Mesothelioma claims